How to Set Up a Kiosk on Windows 11

 Managing Kiosk Devices at Scale

-For businesses managing multiple devices, manual setup is inefficient.
-Use UEM (Unified Endpoint Management) solutions like Microsoft Intune to deploy kiosk profiles across your fleet.
-This ensures consistent security policies and simplifies updates for all public-facing devices.
+For businesses managing many devices, manual setup is inefficient.
+Use solutions like Microsoft Intune (a type of UEM, or Unified Endpoint Management) to set up kiosk profiles across all your devices.
+This keeps security policies consistent and simplifies updates for all your public-facing devices.

 Troubleshooting Common Issues